 The most popular scam at this time of year is the online shopping scam, where scammers will set up fake retailer websites that look identical to the genuine version.
 These websites may even use stolen logos, a .com.au domain name and a fake Australian Business Number to convince you that they are the real deal.

 So, how are you supposed to know what’s real and what isn’t?
-Finance expert Ross Greenwood, in collaboration with QLD Police, has created a quick rundown of what to look for in a potential scam, which you can find here.
+QLD Police have created hub of information to identify potential scams, called R U In Control.

 The are two major indicators of whether a site is a scam or not.